vadafoss/.github/profile/README.md

-vadasambar and everyone else for free and open source software
+vadasambar and friends for free and open source software